oroinc/documentation/user/back-office/system/workflows/index.rst

 .. see :ref:`How to clone a workflow via the command line console <workflows--actions--clone>`.

-For how to create and manage workflows from the server side, see :ref:`Workflow Documentation <dev-doc--workflows>`.
+For how to create and manage workflows from the server side, see the backend developer guide on :ref:`Workflows <dev-doc--workflows>`.

 .. _doc--system--workflow-management--activate: